alagala/labs/azure/databricks/README.md

    ![The Create Cluster screen is displayed, with the values specified above entered into the appropriate fields.](media/databricks-create-new-cluster.png 'Create a new Databricks cluster')

 4. Select **Create Cluster**.

-It will take 3-5 minutes for the cluster to be created and started.
+5. Wait for the cluster to be running, before proceeding to the next section.
+It will take **3-5 minutes** for the cluster to be created and started.

 ## Install the Azure Cosmos DB Spark Connector